These fluffy vegan waffles are a great reason to roll out of bed on lazy weekends. They’re easy to mix up and perfectly golden!

 How do you make vegan waffles fluffy?

-Baking powder and apple cider vinegar work together in this recipe to simulate the leavening properties of an egg.
+Apple cider vinegar and baking powder work together in this recipe to simulate the leavening properties of an egg.

 Baking powder is key to making these waffles as fluffy as can be.
 Baking powder is a combination of baking soda and a weak acid, and it’s integral to baking.